derpyypigeon/derpyypigeon/README.md

 Current obsessions: Supernatural, The Boys, House MD

-Sign my strawpage if you'd like!: https://pigeonnns.straw.page
+Sign/draw on my strawpage if you'd like!: https://pigeonnns.straw.page

 ______________________________